Globski/alx-system_engineering-devops/0x18-webstack_monitoring/README.md

 ### 0. Sign up for Datadog and install datadog-agent

 **Objective:** Sign up for a free Datadog account, install the Datadog agent on `web-01`, and configure it.
+When signing up, you’ll have the option of selecting statistics from your current stack that Datadog can monitor for you.

 ![A1](https://github.com/user-attachments/assets/b26dfb1e-0731-45c4-97b1-5fbcfd2c9104)